Welcome to HFE!

 Does Holy Family offer special services and screenings like public schools do?

 Yes.
 Testing for special education and gifted services is offered through USD 489 to students who have special learning needs.
 We have a SPED teacher housed in our building every day and all day.
 Title I, a remedial reading program, is provided for students who qualify under district, state and federal regulations by USD 489.
 Speech testing, speech therapy and hearing screenings are provided by the FHSU Herndon Hearing and Speech Clinic students under supervision of FHSU professionals.
-Visual screenings are provided for students by a team of local optometrists, and dental screenings are provided by the 1st Care Clinic of Hays.
+Vision screenings are provided for students by a team of local optometrists.
 Counseling services are available once a week for the students who are in need.

 How does the admissions process work?